cmanv/tkstatus/README.md

 * sysinfo::getmixervol :
 Returns the current volume of the mixer.

-### musicpd
-This module is used to return the currently playing song on the Music Player Daemon.
-It requires the __libmpdclient__ package and corresponding header files to build.

-* mpd::connect(host) :
-Connects to the currently running Music Player Daemon.
-The host can be a Unix socket or a resolvable internet address.

-* mpd::currenttitle :
-Returns the title of the song currently playing.

-### metar
-This module is used to display a short weather report from a METAR station.
-The reports are in french. ;)

-### devices
-This module is used to display a short weather report from a METAR station.
-The reports are in french. ;)

-### maildir
-Report on the presence of new mail in the inbox folders of maildirs directories in the system.

 ## Themes

 The bar has a light and dark theme built-in. (the dark theme being based on **Nord**)